Psychology N19

 Prerequisite: None

 General introduction to the scientific approach to the understanding of behavior.
 Concentration upon principles of development, learning, motivation, emotion, adjustment, and abnormal behavior.
 Emphasis directed toward application of psychological principles to personal adjustment.
 This course is a prerequisite for most other psychology courses.
-Automatic concurrent enrollment in Psychology N19.
 Prerequisite for some psychology classes.
 Offered Fall, Spring and Summer.

 Psychology 100H